DanaNu1108/Final-Project/README.md

 Enter the index of the transaction to edit: 0
 Current Transaction Details:
-Date: 2024-10-01 00:00:00
+Date: 2024-10-01
 Category: Food
 Description: Grocery
 Amount: 50.75
-Enter new date (YYYY-MM-DD) or press Enter to keep current: 2024-10-31 Enter new category or press Enter to keep current: Cloth Enter new description or press Enter to keep current: dummy Enter new amount or press Enter to keep current: 100 Transaction updated successfully!
+Enter new date (YYYY-MM-DD) or press Enter to keep current: 2024-10-02 Enter new category or press Enter to keep current:
+Enter new description or press Enter to keep current:
+Enter new amount or press Enter to keep current: 60.50 Transaction updated successfully!

 === Personal Finance Tracker ===